-Snorkeling is underwater swimming with the help of a tube and snorkeling mask.
-This equipment is known as snorkel and uses modern technology for enhanced user experience.
-The plastic cover on the snorkel tops prevents water from getting into the snorkel tube when this tube is above water.
+Snorkeling is underwater swimming with the help of a tube and a snorkeling mask.
+This equipment is known as a snorkel and uses modern technology for enhanced user experience.
+The plastic cover on the snorkel tops prevents water from getting into the snorkel tube when it is above water.

-If it is below water, there is an advanced mechanism that quickly seals this tube.
+If it is below water, an advanced mechanism quickly seals this tube.
 Such effective sealing prevents any water from getting inside.
-When the user exhales, any unexpected water that gets inside the snorkel tube is expelled.
+When the user exhales, any unexpected water inside the snorkel tube is expelled.
 The purge valve present at the bottom of a snorkel helps in the proper draining of the water.
 Thus, the user can breathe normally again.

 Snorkeling Equipment: What You Need

 There are different types of snorkeling gear available.
 The primary equipment for snorkeling includes a snorkel mask, boots, fins, snorkel vest, bodysuit/sports skins, water shoes, and a snorkel camera.
 You don’t need all of these items..but if you want to optimize your experience, you can purchase or rent the following equipment:

 - The mask: Great for beginners, snorkeling masks make it simple to explore the underwater world.
 It’s best to buy tempered glass lenses with silicone straps.
 Tempered glass lenses are highly resilient and afford a cloudless view, while low-cost plastic lenses might scratch and aren’t as long-lasting.